 - As a measure to prevent noise from falling water in the overflow, the emergency standpipe opening should only be around 1/2″ – 1″ below the overflow weir.

 Starting and Stopping

-When the return pump is turned on, and water starts passing over the walls of the overflow again, the Herbie siphon should start up again with no manual adjustment.
+When the return pump switches on, and water starts passing through the overflow, the siphon should engage and go back to normal operation completely on it’s own.
 While this is happening, you may observe a temporary increase in water going down the emergency standpipe.
-This should only go on for a minute or so until all the air inside the main valve standpipe exits through the end that’s down in the sump.
-The siphon will then go back to taking the full capacity it was adjusted for.
+This should only go on for a minute or so until all the air inside the main valve standpipe exits down through the end that’s down in the sump.
+The siphon will then go back to taking the full capacity you adjusted it for.